KunalGautam/anuku/README.md

 * *Kunal*	-	kunal@ikunal.in

-###Note: The project is not ready for any production use.
-Aplha release of the project will be out soon.
+###Note: This is only an Alpha release.
+The project is not ready for any production use.
 We do not assume any responsibility if something breaks or any loses resulting from it.###
 <br/>
-**Feel free to fork/use/report bugs.
-Open Source License pending.**
+**Feel free to fork/use/report bugs/suggest enhancements.
+Anuku is licensed under Apache License.**